mattesteves/Choosey-Boy/README.md

 ## Project Setup

-1. Create your own empty repo on GitHub
+1. Create your own empty repo on GitHub.
 2. Clone this repository (do not fork)
   - Suggestion: When cloning, specify a different folder name that is relevant to your project
 3. Remove the git remote: `git remote rm origin`